MB3hel/PennSim_Package/README.md

 ## Preparation for Packaging
 - Place the PennSim jar in the project root.
+- Place the lc3os.obj and lc3os.sym files in the project root
 - Install [InnoSetup]() and [java](adoptopenjdk.net)

 ## Building windows installers